lyudmilpetrov/samples/git-notes.md

 git push -u origin <local-branch>
 # -u flag it tells Git to establish a "tracking connection" which will make pushing and pulling much easier in the future.

+# This also works the other way around: when creating a local branch that should be based on a remote one.
+In other words, when you want to track a remote branch:

+git branch --track <new-branch> origin/<base-branch>

+# Alternatively, you could also use the git checkout command to achieve this.
+If you want to name the local branch after the remote one, you only have to specify the remote branch's name:

+git checkout --track origin/<base-branch>

+# Delete local branch

+git branch -d <branch-name>

+# Note that you might also need the -f option in case you're trying to delete a branch that contains un-merged changes.
+Use this option with care because it makes losing data very easy!

+# To delete a remote branch, we cannot use the git branch command.
+Instead, git push will do the trick, using the --delete flag:

+git push origin --delete <branch-name>

+# Merging is probably the most popular way to integrate changes.
+It allows you to bring all of the new commits from another branch into your current HEAD branch.
+# One of the great things about Git is that merging branches is so simple and stress-free.
+It requires just two steps:

+# (1) Check out the branch that should receive the changes
+git switch main

+# (2) Execute the "merge" command with the name of the branch that contains the desired changes
+git merge feature/contact-form

+# An alternative way to integrate commits from another branch is using rebase.
+And I'm very careful to call it an "alternative" way: it's not better or worse, but simply different.

+# (1) Check out the branch that should receive the changes
+git switch feature/contact-form

+# (2) Execute the "rebase" command with the name of the branch that contains the desired changes
+git rebase main

+# Comparing branches
+# To see which commits are in branch-B but not in branch-A, you can use the git log command with the double dot syntax:

+git log branch-A..branch-B

+# Of course, you could also use this to compare your local and remote states by writing something like

+git log main..origin/main